apache/streampipes/streampipes-processors-filters-siddhi/src/main/resources/org.streampipes.processors.siddhi.frequency/documentation.md

 ## Description

-Calculates the frequency of the event stream
+Calculates the frequency of the event stream.
-Add a detailed description here

 ***